Joseph211219479/ProductPageAdvert/README.md

-# Sozo_ProductPageAdvert
+# Joseph_ProductPageAdvert

 ## Overview
-`Sozo_ProductPageAdvert` is a Magento 2 module that allows administrators to manage product page adverts.
+`Joseph_ProductPageAdvert` is a Magento 2 module that allows administrators to manage product page adverts.
 This module provides the ability to create, edit, and delete adverts, which can include images and links to external websites.

 ## Features
 - Add and edit adverts with images and links.